Around the world by bike

 7-8 November - Nueva Paz – Playa Larga - 100 app km

-The following morning I did a bit of laundry and then set off in search of a shop that would sell hair stuff as I lost my comb!!
-Instead, I found the diving shop and was just in time to join them on two dives.
-I teamed up with two very pleasant and experienced divers, so off we went into the crystal clear waters of the “Bay of Pigs”.
-It was two wonderful dives and I was (as always) very pleased that I went.
-It was an easy shore entry.
-About 30 metres off shore was a huge drop-off which I understand goes down to a depth of 300 metres.
-The visibility was crystal clear and it was exciting to suddenly peer off the edge, into the abyss!!
-Fantastic stuff………and all that for CUC25!!!
+The following morning was laundry day after which I took off in search of a shop selling hair stuff as I lost my comb.
+Losing things became my superpower, and I was very good at it.
+Instead of a comb, a diving shop was spotted and was just in time to join them on two dives.
+Teaming up with two very pleasant and experienced divers, we happily plunged into the crystal-clear waters of the Bay of Pigs.
+It turned out two wonderful dives, and I was (as always) incredibly pleased for the opportunity.
+The dive was an easy shore entry.
+About 30 metres offshore was a massive drop-off which reportedly bottomed out at a depth of 300 metres.
+I didn’t check!
+Visibility was crystal clear, and exciting to peer over the edge, into the abyss.
+Fantastic stuff, all for CUC25.

 9 November - Playa Larga – Playa Giron - 34 km

-10 November - Playa Giron – Cienfuegos - 70 km app.
+10 November - Playa Giron – Cienfuegos - 70 km

 11-12 November - Cienfuegos – Trinidad - 80 km

 13-14 November - Trinidad – Sancti Spiritus - 70 km

-The road followed the “Valle de los Ingenios” where sugar was grown in the earlier years.
-Today one can still see some of the old sugar mills, slave quarters and manor houses of this rather brutal era.
-I stopped at the “Manaca Iznaga” where there was a 44-metre high tower used to watch the slaves.
-There were so many tour busses that I did not even climb to the top; I just took a few pics and left again.
-There were quite a few places of interest but after my first experience I did not stop and kept going.
+My path followed the Valle de Los Ingenios, where sugar was grown in the earlier years.
+Today, one can still see some of the old sugar mills, slave quarters and manor houses of that brutal era.
+The Manaca Iznaga with its 44-metre-high tower, used for watching the slaves, had too many tour busses to my liking, and I, therefore, didn’t climb to the top; I only took a few pics and left in a hurry.
+There were quite a few places of interest, but after my first experience, I kept going.

 15 November - Sancti Spiritus – Ciego de Avila - 76 km